b-m-f/wg-pod/README.md

 ### Flags

-- `ports (optional)`: comma separated list of ports to remap from the interface to the container
+- `port-remapping (optional)`: comma separated list of ports to remap from the interface to the container

 # Dependencies